m-abdelgawad/clean-uipath-project-template/README.md

 This project includes the following features:
 * Clean structure.
-* The UiPath packages that I regularly use and their versions match the Orchestrator version I use for deploying my projects.
+* Included the UiPath packages that I regularly use and their versions match the Orchestrator version I use for deploying my projects.